First class (aviation): Overview

-Since the 1990s, a trend developed in which many airlines eliminated first-class sections in favour of an upgraded business class.
-Newer business class seating is increasing adding features previously exclusive to first class such as convertible lie-flat seats, narrowing the amenities gap to an extent that first-class is redundant.
-Furthermore, with the late 2000s recession, airlines have removed or not installed first-class seating in their aircraft, as first-class seats are usually double the price of business class but can take up more than twice the room, leaving business class the most expensive seats on such planes.
-However some, such as Garuda Indonesia, have opted to reintroduce first-class seating sections with new aircraft.
+Since the 1990s, a trend developed in which many airlines eliminated first class sections in favour of an upgraded business class.
+Newer business class seating is increasing adding features previously exclusive to first class such as convertible lie-flat seats, narrowing the amenities gap to an extent that first class is redundant.
+Furthermore, with the late 2000s recession, airlines have removed or not installed first class seating in their aircraft, as first class seats are usually double the price of business class but can take up more than twice the room, leaving business class the most expensive seats on such planes.
+However some, such as Garuda Indonesia, have opted to reintroduce first class seating sections with new aircraft.

 Suites

-With business-class seating moving upmarket, some airlines are reintroducing or modelling their first-class sections as suites.
+With business class seating moving upmarket, some airlines are reintroducing or modelling their first class sections as suites.
 Singapore Airlines now markets the highest class on its A380s as "suites", with the tagline "A class above first."
 The 2 m (78 inches) bed is separate from the seat and folds out from the back wall, with several other components of the suite lowering to accommodate the mattress.
 Windows are built into the doors and blinds offer privacy.
 Suites located in the centre can form a double bed after the privacy blinds between them are retracted into the ceiling.
 Other A380 operators like Emirates also have a suite-like first class with similar amenities but the bed and chair are integrated where a button is pushed to turn the seat into a bed in seconds and vice versa.
 Etihad Airways introduced a three-room suite called "The Residence" in December 2014 when it added the Airbus A380 to its fleet.
 The Residence includes its own bedroom with a double bed, dining/living area and fully functional shower.
+This style of suite was set to be permanently retired in 2021 as a result of the COVID-19 pandemic leading Etihad to store its A380 fleet, but were reinstated with the return of the A380 to in service in 2023.

+In many cases, it is becoming difficult to distinguish newer Business Class Suite products from what is generally perceived as First Class.

-Domestic First Class
+Domestic first class

 In North America

-On most flights within or between the United States (including Alaska but not Hawaii), Canada, Mexico and the Caribbean – what is normally regarded as a regional business class or premium economy in the rest of the world is branded as "domestic first class" by US airlines.
+On most flights within or between the United States (including Alaska but not Hawaii), Canada, Mexico and the Caribbean – what is normally regarded as a regional business class in the rest of the world is branded as "domestic first class" by US airlines.
 The service is generally a step below long-haul international business class.
 US territories in the Western Pacific (Guam and the CNMI) and sometimes Hawaii are considered international for service purposes and generally feature long-haul business class.